 It also helps that I’ve been meeting once a month with my virtual book club surrounding the book Designing your Life where we’ve recently explored different types of lives we could all be living.
 The exercises in the book lead you to reflect and concretely take steps to explore those options.

 The “different lives” I’ve been exploring have all included some aspects of freedom I want to maintain on our path to financial independence.
 Things like spending less time working during the summer in order to spend the school break with our kids as well as working remotely most of the time.

-I’m fairly certain that all the options I’ve looked at so far have earning potential far greater than $15,000/year which means that I could continue to grow my investment value to reach financial independence before traditional retirement age.
+I’m fairly certain that all the options I’ve looked at so far have earning potential far greater than what I would need to generate in terms of active income, which means that I could continue to grow my investment value to reach financial independence before traditional retirement age.

 Knowing that I am continuing to explore these concrete and viable options increases my feeling of having plenty of choices available to me.
 It’s basically the concrete way of seeing how the power of F-You money can be put into practice and feeling empowered by it.